Entering Grade 10-12

 During the session there are both challenging trips and just-for-fun days.
 One possible “challenge trip” could include a visit to a high and low ropes course.
 Other fun events could include beach or pool days, spoken word poetry slams, and a movie night.

 You’re creative, brilliant and ready to explore your experiences in exciting ways.
-We get that.
-So we’ve invited artists, writers, and performers to guide you on a three-day long Arts Intensive.
+We’ve invited artists, writers, and performers to guide you on a three-day long Arts Intensive.
 The Arts Intensive projects allow you to recognize, honor and communicate your authentic voice through creative media.
 The projects all culminate in a supportive community celebration of artwork.
 Past projects include solo performance, spoken word, creative dance, and documentary filmmaking!

 Sample of a Girls Leadership Summer Day